Notary Public

 WHAT ACTION SHOULD I TAKE IF I WANT TO RENEW MY NOTARY COMMISSION?

-If your notary commission has expired, you will need to complete a new application, provide an updated bond, and the $36.00 fee.
+You will need to complete a new application, provide an updated bond, and pay the $66.00 fee.

 WHAT SHOULD I DO IF I CHANGE MY LEGAL NAME AND MY COMMISSION IS NOT YET EXPIRED?